 It wasn’t what I had dreamed of, but it’s here to stay.

-Making the most of it, is what now counts.
+Making the most of it is what counts.